 Support for individuals affected by Cancer

-Cancer Chat asks you to provide your email address when you register and may use your email address from time to time to contact you about administrative issues and changes to the forum.
+Cancer Chat asks you to provide your email address when you register and may contact you about administrative issues and changes to the forum.
 With your consent, we may also use your email address to send you information about our work.

 Posts to the forum are anonymous but are likely to contain sensitive information.
 We advise users to be careful not to post information which would allow them to be identified.